jsun454/messenger/README.md

 # messenger
-Basic messenger app for Android
+Basic messenger app for Android using Firebase